Spring A-C

 Where found: Throughout Tasmania, especially wetter areas, all National Parks and many city parks and gardens.
 Places where it may easily be seen are Big Punch Bowl and Long Point TLC Reserve; Bluff River Gorge, Bridport Wildflower, Knocklofty – West Hobart, Old Convict Road to Probation Station and Thumbs – Orford and Peter Murrell Reserves; up to 1000m in kunanyi/Mount Wellington and Wellington Park; the Tarkine; Freycinet, Hartz Mountain, Mount Field, Narawntapu, Rocky Cape and Tasman National Parks.

 Other notes: It is an excellent long-lived tree for parks and street trees, and on farms etc. for erosion control and shelter belts due to low growing branches.
 However, sheep and goats will eat off the lower branches as high as they can reach.
 Plants may sucker from damaged roots.
 The timber makes beautiful furniture, panelling and craftwork especially when sourced from wet sclerophyll areas when dark colouring can appear in the heart wood.
-Trees may be pruned for shape and size in home gardens. propagation is easy from hot water soaked seed which is viable for many, many years if kept in a dry cool place.
+Trees may be pruned for shape and size in home gardens.
+Propagation is easy from hot water soaked seed which is viable for many, many years if kept in a dry cool place.

 Acacia verticillata